-This Viewmaster reel is both a typesetting experiment and a dive into optical illusion.
+This Viewmaster Reel is both a typesetting experiment and a dive into perception and illusion.
 I used r-p-o-p-h-e-s-s-a-g-r by E.E.
-Cummings as the centerpiece — a poem that already plays with form and fragmentation — the perfect fit for a medium that disorients and distorts.
-It became a way to explore how reading shifts when text becomes physical, dimensional, and a little harder to pin down.
+Cummings as the centerpiece, a poem that plays with form and fragmentation, and the perfect fit for a medium intended to play with perception.
+The reel is a way to explore how reading shifts when text becomes influenced by the readers physicality.

 Programs: Adobe Illustrator and InDesign.